OfficeDev/office-js-docs-pr/reference/excel/error.md

 # OfficeExtension.Error object (JavaScript API for Excel)

-Represents errors that occur when you use the Excel-specific API.
+Represents errors that occur when you use the Excel JavaScript API.

 _Applies to: Excel 2016, Excel Online, Excel for iOS, Office 2016_